 501-8.7 The Investigator candidate shall describe the types and characteristics of automatic sprinkler systems.

-8.7.1 Identify va rious types of automatic sprinkler systems.
+8.7.1 Identify various types of automatic sprinkler systems.

-8.7.1.1 Wet pipe

-8.7.1.2 Dry pipe

-- 8.7.1.3 Pre-action

-- 8.7.1.4 Deluge

-- 8.7.1.5 Residential

-- 8.7.2 Identify reasons for unsatisfactory performance of an automatic sprinkler system.

-- 8.7.3 Describe fire sprinkler components and operations.
+- 8.7.2 Identify reasons for unsatisfactory performance of an automatic sprinkler system. - 8.7.3 Describe fire sprinkler components and operations.